 Malvina.
 A band from Rio De Janeiro, Brazil.
-A band that are not only angry but intelligent, not only technical proficient but insanely precise and pushing the boundaries of Punk and Hardcore music through their heavily political breakneck cathartic outbursts of jagged riffs, complex layers, ever-changing signatures, thick aggressive metallic infusions and near-unparalleled energy.
-If any of that sounds enticing or you’re already a bonafide fans of modern Tech-Punk and Progressive Hardcore and/or are already destroying your ear-canal with the likes of The Human Project, Fair Do’s, Adrenalized or Almeida then Malvina are very much right up your shredded little alleyway.
+A band that are not only angry but intelligent, not only technically proficient but insanely precise and pushing the boundaries of Punk and Hardcore music through their heavily political breakneck cathartic outbursts of jagged riffs, complex layers, ever-changing signatures, thick aggressive metallic infusions and near-unparalleled energy.
+If any of that sounds enticing or you’re already a bonafide fan of modern Tech-Punk and Progressive Hardcore and/or are already destroying your ear-canal with the likes of The Human Project, Fair Do’s, Adrenalized or Almeida then Malvina are very much right up your shredded little alleyway.

 Opening with an eponymous and absolutely eviscerating blend of metallic Post-Hardcore and Progressive precision in a symbiotic relation with breakneck Skate Punk and Melodic Hardcore, Malvina know nothing of breaking your little ears in gently.
 Find it in one of our playlists – Here. – ‘We see horizons closed, we see horizons closed, police repression is the only rule, we see horizons closed, dismantling faster now, we see horizons closed’.

-This is album impressive across the board from its Progressive Punk and Hardcore stylistics to its heart-on-sleeve politics concerning interference from an overtly orange despotic maniac, to the very same closer to home in the band’s home country of Brazil and then the ever widening destructive interests of Capitalism and its damaging hegemony.
+This is album impressive across the board from its Progressive Punk and Hardcore stylistics to its heart-on-sleeve politics concerning interference from an overtly orange despotic maniac, to the very same closer to home in the band’s home country of Brazil and then the ever-widening destructive interests of Capitalism and its damaging hegemony.
 Punk has always been about pure expression be it political or not but in the case of Malvina, the band have indeed had enough and need to release and educate those towards what is really going in.
 To invoke the scene maxim, ‘This is just a Punk-Rock song […]’.
 Do yourself a favour and have the lyric-sheets in front of you.

 Warped Hardcore-Skate Punk is your second track and it really delivers.
 You may find it in the playlist you have linked above.
-The band’s skills at arms is something I and indeed you can never over state and this second track firmly solidifies your attention to a point of awe-immersion that you never thought you’d fathomably reach.
+The band’s skills at arms is something I and indeed you can never overstate and this second track firmly solidifies your attention to a point of awe-immersion that you never thought you’d fathomably reach.
 ‘Scenario’ is the band’s longest effort on this release, with said duration a key-nod to their Progressive Rock affiliations.
 Importantly, the track shows you that despite this mastery of proggy-Punk that Malvina so EFFORTLESSLY purvey at varying intervals, they still adore fast-melodic Punk and it doesn’t go unnoticed.

 If I was to “track-by-track” this album in the level of detail respective of the nature of the music I would write a chronicle but I shall endeavour to pique your interest nonetheless.
 ‘Heraklion’ is a track in-love with Metal but dedicated to unstoppable Punk-Rock skin-beating with the result being siren-like complexities that on many occasions seem unbelievable in regard to Malvina’s three-piece structure.